Sysinternals/ProcDump-for-Linux/docs/write_new_trigger.md

         }
     }
 ```
-The above code checks to see if a socket threshold has been specified and is so creates a new thread with the thread function called `SocketCountMonitoringThread`.
+The above code checks to see if a socket threshold has been specified and if so creates a new thread with the thread function called `SocketCountMonitoringThread`.
 It also specifies the trigger type to be `SocketCount` which requires an additional change in [ProfilerCommon](../include/ProfilerCommon.h):
 ```
 enum TriggerType
 {